jpablobr/scdlr/README.md

     # http://soundcloud.com/funckarma
     ...

-Notice it's also possible to *comment* out DJs that already been downloaded but do not wish to remove them from the list because maybe later on you'll want to re-download their music...
+Notice it's also possible in the `ARTISTS_LIST` to *comment* out DJs that already been downloaded but do not wish to remove them from the list because maybe later on you'll want to re-download their music...
 Though, `Curl(1)` will handle all the download `resuming` functionality anyway! :).

 ![scdlr](https://github.com/jpablobr/scdlr/raw/master/scdlr.png)